 Amy Lewis paints to cultivate joy

-Amy, inspired by fashion editorials and historic paintings of aristocracy, pairs everyday objects with rich backgrounds.
-The juxtaposition of the ordinary and the luxurious sparks an appreciation for the things we take for granted.
+Amy Lewis paints snapshots of ordinary life glamorized.
+Lewis is inspired by fashion editorials and historic paintings of aristocracy.
+She pairs everyday subjects with rich backgrounds to create a juxtaposition between the ordinary and the luxurious.
+Her representational watercolor and oil paintings, rich in color and detail, draw attention to the things we take for granted.

 My work is a practice of gratitude